Confidence: The feeling or belief that one can have faith in or rely on someone or something.

 Think of the things and situations you lack confidence in.

-Do you lack confidence with interacting with people in general?
+Do you lack confidence in interacting with people in general?
 Do you lack confidence in your work?
 Do you lack confidence when approaching someone of the opposite sex?

 Then you’re going to collect small wins in that area.